sunclouds-sdk/token-java/README.md

 ```

 Address of other language version YCToken SDKs and the SDKs' description are as follows.
-Sample code for generating and validate
+Sample code for generating and verifying
 YCToken are also available on this platforms:
  + Go
  + Java